Variable Types

 mathematical expressions or the standard library.

-method provides a way to name an output.
+x = self.declare_variable('x')y = csdl.sin(x)self.register_output('y', y)The Model.register_output method provides a way to name an output.

-In order to ensure that an Output
+In order to ensure that an Output generates executable code, it or one

 of its dependencies must be registered as an output.

-returns a Concatenation
+The Model.create_output returns a Concatenation for concatenating

 values.

-class inherits from Output
+The Concatenation class inherits from Output

-An object of class Concatenation
+An object of class Concatenation differs from an Output in that an

-is defined in terms of other Variable
+Output is defined in terms of other Variable objects, and then

-object is registered first, and then
+registered, but a Concatenation object is registered first, and then

-defined in terms of other Variable
+defined in terms of other Variable objects.

-class also supports multidimensional indexed
+The Concatenation class also supports multidimensional indexed

 assignment, which behaves the same way that NumPy indexed assignment